 Nomination by a state or territory government

-State and territory government agencies can view your expression of interest in SkillSelect and decide whether to nominate you for a visa.
+State and territory government agencies can view an expression of interest and decide whether to nominate a candidate for a visa.
 Each state or territory has a list of occupations that guides the types of skills they are looking for.

-In your expression of interest, you can indicate your interest in just one state or territory, or you can choose to be available to all of them.
-If you accept a nomination, the states and territories may require you to:
+In an expression of interest, a candidate can indicate their interest in just one state or territory, or can choose to be available to all of them.
+If the candidate accepts a nomination, the states and territories may require the following:

-- live in the nominating state or territory for a specified minimum time
+- candidate might need to live in the nominating state or territory for a specified minimum time

 - meet any of their other requirements.

 Each state or territory government agency has its own process for nominating expressions of interest.
-Some agencies contact people directly and others wait for people to contact them.
+Some agencies contact candidates directly and others wait for candidates to contact them at the appropriate time.

 Who could get this visa

-- obtained a suitable skills assessment for that occupation
+- obtaining a suitable skills assessment for that occupation

 - not yet turned 50 years of age

-- achieved the score specified in your letter of invitation based on the factors in the points test
+- achieving the score specified based on the factors in the points test

-- been nominated by an Australian state or territory government agency.
+- being nominated by an Australian state or territory government agency.

-You must meet certain character requirements.
-You must provide a police certificate from each country you have lived in for 12 months or more during the past 10 years.
+Every candidate must meet certain character requirements.
+Each candidate must provide a police certificate from each country where they have lived for 12 months or more during the past 10 years.
 This also applies to all dependent family members in the application who are adults.